Replicable-MARL/MARLlib/README.md

 |  Channel   | Link |
 | :----------- | :----------- |
 | Issues | [GitHub Issues](https://github.com/Replicable-MARL/MARLlib/issues) |

+## Contributing

+We are a small team on multi-agent reinforcement learning, and we will take all the help we can get!
+If you would like to get involved, here is information on [contribution guidelines and how to test the code locally](https://github.com/Replicable-MARL/MARLlib/blob/sy_dev/CONTRIBUTING.md).

+You can contribute in multiple ways, e.g., reporting bugs, writing or translating documentation, reviewing or refactoring code, requesting or implementing new features, etc.

 [comment]: <> (## Paper)